 As the storm rolled up the East Coast, the Unison Energy operations team was prepared.
 With a fleet of microgrids lying directly in the path of the storm in Maryland, New Jersey, and New York, Unison Energy’s Operations Team Leads Jeremy Sanchez and Joshua Azille implemented Emergency Protocol and dispatched our field service team to be close to the sites.

 Unison Energy builds, owns, and operates microgrids for large-scale energy users.
-A microgrid consists of two critical components — on-site generation that can operate indefinitely, independent of the grid, and a controller that tracks grid stability and opens a breaker to isolate the microgrid from the utility feeder during a grid outage.
+A microgrid consists of two critical components — an on-site generation that can operate indefinitely, independent of the grid, and a controller that tracks grid stability and opens a breaker to isolate the microgrid from the utility feeder during a grid outage.
 Microgrids are designed to provide resilient power during large storms like Isaias.

-Total Customers Without Power, August 4-10
+Tropical Storm Isaias – Total Customers Without Power, August 4-10

 Storm Preparation Supports Resiliency During Catastrophic Events

 Monday, August 3, as the storm approaches, the Unison Energy operations team books hotel rooms within 10 minutes of each site, while our 24/7 monitoring center sets up double watch.
 As the winds pick up, technicians review spare parts inventories for each site and transfer extra parts from nearby storage lockers.
-On site, technicians perform complete site walks, strap down potential flying objects, and top off fluids.
+On-site, technicians perform complete site walks, strap down potential flying objects, and top off fluids.

 As the Storm Arrives, the Operations Team Shifts into Gear